-Use Resin for Jewelry Making, Collage Art, Mixed Media Art, Sculpture, Painting, Stained Glass Style Art, Wood Carving and a Broad Range of Other Creative Purposes.
+Use Resin for Jewelry Making, Collage Art, Mixed Media Art, Mosaic Art, Sculpture, Painting, Stained Glass Style Art, Wood Carving and a Broad Range of Other Creative Purposes.

 Wondering what crafts you can make with resin?
 This is the place to learn all about resin crafts.

 Resin is a useful, versatile craft material that has many possible uses.
 I first started working with resin because I wanted to use it for creating mosaic tiles to use in my original art collage pieces.
 I took all the pictures you see on this page at the time I was using resin for that purpose.
 When you look at the collage pieces, check out the area directly above the square collaged part to see the resin.

 You can also use resin to make jewelry and other objects.
 In particular, resin makes lovely pendants, beads, charms and cabochons for jewelry.
 You can also make things like keychains, brooches and bangle bracelets out of resin.

 Resin also lends itself well to art forms such as painting and sculpture.
 You can paint with resin, sculpt with it or use it as a stained glass substitute.
 There are talented artists combining resin with wood carvings and wood sculptures too.

 Resin is interesting because it starts out as a moldable gelatinous substance; the fluid nature of the resin allows you to easily create shapes out of it and embed other objects into it.
 Then after you mix it with its recommended hardener, it later hardens into a rigid, clear plastic.
 Often, the other objects you use along with it become the focal point of the project; the resin itself isn’t so remarkable, but it is so fantastic because it lends itself to such a wonderful variety of embedded objects, shapes and uses.